15 Best Beaches in Ohio

 2. Alum Creek

 Alum Creek is the largest inland beach in the Ohio state park system and possibly the most popular public beach in central Ohio.
 With a 3,000-foot beachfront and on-site amenities, it draws many families in the summer, making it one of the top lakes for outdoor recreation in the state.

 There are designated swimming areas, beach volleyball courts, picnic tables, and snack vendors.
 The bathhouse has showers and changing areas.

-Alum Creek is just a few miles away from Delaware and north Columbus where there is plenty of lodging, like the Hilton Columbus/Polaris or suites at Homewood Suites by Hilton Columbus/Polaris.
+Alum Creek State Park is just a few miles away from Delaware and North Columbus where there is plenty of lodging, like the Hilton Columbus/Polaris or suites at Homewood Suites by Hilton Columbus/Polaris.
 There are many close restaurant options to satisfy your post-beach appetite.

 Address: 3305 S. Old State Road, Delaware, Ohio